apiato/documentation/docs/optional-components/seeders.md

 php artisan db:seed
 ```

-To run specific Seeder class you can specific its class in the parameter as follow:
+To run specific Seeder class you can specify its class in the parameter as follows:

 ```bash
 php artisan db:seed --class="your\single\seeder\goes-here"